mhalle/idcquery/README.md

 checked for syntax.

 Running a query requires setting up Google authentication using a credentials file.
-The location of the file should be set using the GOOGLE_APPLICATION_CREDENTIALS environment variable.
+The location of the file should be set using the `-c` option or the GOOGLE_APPLICATION_CREDENTIALS environment variable.

 ## Storing query results in an sqlite database